Sir Theodosius Boughton, 7th Baronet

 Sir Theodosius Edward Allesley Boughton (August 1760 – 29 August 1780) was a British aristocrat who was the 7th Boughton baronet of Lawford.
 Boughton was poisoned by his brother-in-law in what became a famous murder case in the United Kingdom.

 Life

 Boughton attended Rugby School from the age of seven, which was four miles from his home.
 In 1772 when he was 12, his father Edward Boughton died suddenly at the age of 53, meaning Theodosius would inherit his estate when he reached the age of 21 (which he never did).
-In 1775, at age 15 he was sent away to Eton College in Berkshire, where by 1777 he had contracted venerial disease (likely syphilis) which left him in a poor state of health, soon afterwards he was brought home by his mother.
+In 1775, at age 15 he was sent away to Eton College in Berkshire, where by 1777 he had contracted venereal disease (likely syphilis) which left him in a poor state of health, soon afterwards he was brought home by his mother.